OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationresource.md

 # educationResource resource type

-Super class for all resource objects in the system.
-A resource is associated with an **Assignment** and/or **Submission** which represents the learning object that is being handed-out or handed-in.
-You cannot instantiate a resource directly, you must make a subclass which will represent which type of resource is being used.
+A superclass for all resource objects in the system.
+A resource is associated with an **Assignment** and/or **Submission**, which represents the learning object that is being handed out or handed in.
+You cannot instantiate a resource directly; you must make a subclass that will represent the type of resource being used.

 This resource stores the common properties across all resource types.